Mohamaaaddd1/Property-Management-Financial-Operations-Dashboard/README.md

 - Python for orchestration and exports
 - pandas for data loading, aggregation, and validation
 - matplotlib for professional charting
-- Tableau/Power BI-ready CSV exports for dashboard development
+- Tableau dashboard development using curated dashboard-ready CSV exports
 - Responsible AI-assisted reporting using a local rule-based template, with no external API or client data

 ## Key Analyses